bilgekurtt/Customer-Churn-Prediction/README.md

 ## Overview

-Given a customer's account details — such as tenure, contract type, monthly charges, and subscribed services — the app predicts the probability that the customer will cancel their subscription.
+Given a customer's account details such as tenure, contract type, monthly charges, and subscribed services; the app predicts the probability that the customer will cancel their subscription.
 The model was trained on a real-world telecom dataset of ~7,000 customers and achieves a ROC-AUC of 0.84.

 ## How It Works